 To further explain the multiple branches of yoga which I personally practice, Parvathaneni suggests that the adoption of them should also be individualized depending upon one’s stage and responsibilities in life.

-“Karma Yoga for those who are action oriented, Jnana Yoga for those who have intellectual bent of mind; Bhakti Yoga for those who are more inclined to prayer, surrender to the Almighty; and Kriya Yoga for those who wish to practice the physical poses and utilize the energy within us.”
+“Karma Yoga for those who are action-oriented, Jnana Yoga for those who have an intellectual bent of mind; Bhakti Yoga for those who are more inclined to prayer, surrender to the Almighty; and Kriya Yoga for those who wish to practice the physical poses and utilize the energy within us.”

 Those in the Dallas/Fort Worth area may want to check out a special Outdoor Yoga Festival at Radha Krishna Temple in Allen, Texas.